Adam Walsh dressed in baseball gear and holding a baseball bat

 INVESTIGATION:

 Early on in the investigation, witnesses claimed to have seen a tall, muscular man follow Adam out of Sears and pull him into a blue van.
-This led police to search for the van, but to no avail.
+This led police to search for the vehicle, but to no avail.
 Upon further investigation, these sightings were discredited.

 Upon receiving Toole’s confession, police brought his car in for examination.
 Blood was found, but given the lack of technology available at the time, they were unable to determine if it was Adam’s.

 Toole also couldn’t describe the colour of Adam’s hair or the clothes he’d been wearing.
 As well, he failed to identify the young boy on a missing person’s flyer, and his body wasn’t where Toole had said it would be.
-This led to the belief that a Jacksonville detective had fed him information about the case in order to try and cut a book deal, but this was proven to be false.
+This led to the belief that a Jacksonville detective had fed him information about the case to try and cut a book deal, but this was proven to be false.

 A final person of interest was brought to the attention of police when a man came forward saying his former cellmate had bragged about the abduction, going so far as to say Adam had threatened to tell his parents and had demanded money.
 To keep him quiet, the man claimed his cellmate killed the boy.

-This story was corroborated by a neighbour’s account, who said the man was missing from his residence at the time of the murder and when he returned he had reupholstered the front seat of his Plymouth Fury.
+This story was corroborated by a neighbour’s account, who said the man was missing from his residence at the time of the murder and when he returned he’d reupholstered the front seat of his Plymouth Fury.
 However, the man’s employer said he had been at work all day and when put under a voice-stress analysis test, he passed.
+As such, the man was cleared of any involvement by police.

 On September 15, 1996, Toole died in prison of liver failure.
 He was 49 years old.
 On his deathbed, he admitted to his niece that he had, in fact, killed Adam, a confession she then phoned in to America’s Most Wanted, which John Walsh was hosting at the time.
 Toole’s body was buried at the state prison, after no family member came forward to claim his body.